Originally Published on : March, 17 - 2017Updated on: June 25 - 2022 From a…

 Before you spend a dime on advertising, you need to start marketing by building a website first.

 A website will act as a base for all of your advertising efforts.
-All business details, product information and promotions should live on your website first.
+All business details, product information and promotions should be live on your website first.
 Then, you can create marketing materials that are aligned with those promotions that you have online with your domain name, which will drive customers to your website for additional information.

 Your website acts as a digital brochure, sharing up-to-date information about your offerings.
 A benefit of web publishing is that you can change information in real-time — no waiting or paying for new print materials.

-Guide potential buyers to the products and services they need by creating an effective website.
+03- It guides potential buyers to the products and services they need by creating an effective website.

 Your website provides answers to frequently asked questions and can even process sales, without you.
 Websites with e-commerce and purchasing options allow users to make direct purchases online, thus simplifying sales for both your staff and your customers.